Family Based Green Card

 - Adjustment of Status or Immigrant Visa:

 Once the immigrant visa number is available, the beneficiary can apply for Adjustment of Status if he/she is already in the United States legally.
-Unless the beneficiary had an immigrant visa petition or labor certification pending prior to April 30, 2001, the beneficiary must have continuously maintained lawful status in the U.S. in order to file an adjustment of status.
+The beneficiary must have continuously maintained lawful status in the U.S. in order to file an adjustment of status.

 Alternatively, if the beneficiary is outside the United States, he/she must go to the U.S. Consulate servicing the area in which you reside and complete Consular Processing.